dame-ab/Dame-Abera/README.md

 # 👋 Hi, I'm Dame Abera

 ### 🚀 About Me
-I am a passionate Soft Engineering Student AAIT.
+🎓 Passionate Software Engineering Student at AAIT<br>
-I have good understanding of Full Stack developempent<br>
+💡 Full Stack Developer with a strong understanding of web technologies<br>
-Currently I am Attending G6 Inperson Education At A2SV
+📚 Currently Attending G6 In-person Education at A2SV